Biomass Pyrolysis CFD Simulation: Conical Spouted Bed Reactor in Fluent

 Figure 1: The 2D geometry and boundary conditions for the Conical Spouted Bed Reactor CFD model [1].

-To begin our Conical Spouted Bed Reactor fluent simulation, we first created a 2D axisymmetric model.
-This is a smart way to represent the 3D cone shape that saves a lot of computational time.
-We then used blocking to create a high-quality structured grid, which is essential for getting accurate results in multiphase flow.The most challenging part of this simulation was setting up the physics in ANSYS Fluent.
-Because Biomass Pyrolysis happens over time, we ran a Transient (unsteady) simulation.
-We used the Eulerian-Eulerian multiphase model to track two different phases: the hot gas and the solid biomass particles, which were modeled as a granular material.
-Finally, the Species Transport model was activated to handle the chemical reactions that break down the biomass.
+Setting up the physics in ANSYS Fluent was the most critical step.
+Since Biomass Pyrolysis is a process that develops over time, we ran a Transient (unsteady) simulation.
+We used the Eulerian-Eulerian multiphase model, which is designed to track two separate phases at once: the hot gas and the solid biomass particles, which were defined as a granular material.
+Finally, we activated the Species Transport model to handle the chemical reactions that break down the biomass into valuable products.

 Figure 2: Solid particle volume fraction showing the classic “spouting” pattern in the Biomass Pyrolysis Fluent simulation.